 6The Listing Committee

-The Listing Committee is the body that assesses whether the Issuer fulfils the Admission Requirements.
-The Listing Committee is a committee under the Board of Directors of the Exchange.
+The Listing Committee is the Exchange body that assesses whether the Issuer fulfils the Admission Requirements and that takes a decision on the admission to trading of the Issuer’s Shares.

 The Listing Committee normally convenes once a month.
 The Exchange may convene additional meetings upon request.

 The Listing Committee can make an advance ruling, in response to a written, motivated request from an Issuer, regarding the Issuer’s fulfilment of particular Admission Requirements.
 Such request shall be received no later than five business days before the relevant Listing Committee meeting and be sufficiently detailed to serve as basis for the decision for the Listing Committee.
 Since not all Admission Requirements are suitable for advance ruling, Nasdaq Surveillance should be contacted in the first place to discuss the handling of such questions.

 Regarding an Issuer which has been admitted to trading on a regulated market, or equivalent, for a time period of normally more than twelve (12) months, the assessment of the Issuer’s fulfillment of the Admission Requirements will, however, normally be made by a specific internal Exchange committee, which the President of the Exchange chairs.